Verdoner/moodle-semester-project/README.md

    ```bash
    sh start_moodle_unix.sh
    ```
-> Note: The first start may take a long time, as it needs to install many composer and node modules.
+   > Note: The initial startup may take some time, as it will install various Composer and Node modules.

 ## Access Docker Terminal
 1. To open a terminal inside Docker, confirm you're in the cloned directory, e.g., `/home/USERNAME/moodle-2`.